RealAndrewRen/nanoGPT-based-finance-chatbot/README.md

 - nanoGPT-20k is the best-performing pretrained model, as it delivers the most coherent and relevant responses compared to nanoGPT-6k and nanoGPT-50k.
 - nanoGPT-6k outperforms nanoGPT-50k, as it suffers from overfitting and produces degraded/hallucinated outputs.
 - SFT fine-tuning enhances nanoGPT-20k by generating clear, conversational, chatbot-style responses that remain focused on the user’s question
-- While SFT results show improvement in accuracy and relevance, the generated outputs can be improved by addressing all aspects of the user's question in detail and avoiding circular reasoning patterns.
+- While SFT results show improvement in accuracy and relevance, the generated outputs can be improved by addressing all aspects of the user's question in detail and avoiding circular reasoning patterns

 ### Pre-Training Results